 Thompson, Thomas J. 2006.
 An Ancient Stateless Civilization: Bronze Age India and the State in History.
 The Independent Review 10 (Winter): 365-84.

 Tullock, Gordon.
 1967.
 The Welfare Cost of Tariffs, Monopolies, and Theft.
 Western Economic Journal 5 (June): 224-32.

 U.S. Census Bureau.
 2007.
 Statistical Abstract of the United States: 2007.
 Washington, D.C.: U.S. Government Printing Office.

-Acknowledgment: A stylistically revised version of this paper will be published in the Journal of Libertarian Studies.
+Acknowledgment: A stylistically revised version of this paper was published in the Journal of Libertarian Studies.